umbrella-network/phoenix-concordium/deploy-scripts/README.md

 make build-all-sandbox
 ```

-Then, execute the corresponding deployment script in this folder:
+Execute the deployment script in this folder to set up the protocol with the above-compiled contracts (an example command is shown below):
 ```
 cargo run deploy --node http://node.testnet.concordium.com:20000 --account ./4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX.export --required_signatures 3 --decimals 8
 ```

 ## To register contracts in the `registry` contract:

+Execute the register script in this folder (an example command is shown below):

 ```
 cargo run register --node http://node.testnet.concordium.com:20000 --account ./4SizPU2ipqQQza9Xa6fUkQBCDjyd1vTNUNDGbBeiRGpaJQc6qX.export --registry "<7074,0>" --contract "<7076,0>" --contract "<7075,0>"